 There really is nothing like a wild trout when it comes to eating.
 A few mouthfuls of firm, rich flesh and you’re full.
 But what flavour those few, brief mouthfuls !
 Speak not of supermarket pond-farmed trout fed on fish-pellets.
 We are not in the same universe.
 Not apples and pears, but apples and gravel.

-Okay, I exaggerate a little.
-But not a lot.
-And it’s probably the case that any wild fish, having fed on wild food, is a good deal tastier than its farmed and pellet-fed equivalent.
+Okay, I hyperbolate – but not a lot.
+Anyway, it’s probably the case that any wild fish, having fed on wild food, is tastier than its farmed and pellet-fed equivalent.
 I would be happy to check this out in the case of salmon, by the way, should anyone wish to offer.